hrudayhyaswin-ux/civiceye-ai2/CONTRIBUTING.md

 ---

-Thank you for contributing to CivicEye 🚀
+Thank you for contributing to CivicEye Technical Project🚀